 Privacy notice

-This Privacy Notice explains our information practices in relation to your personal information.
-If you have any further queries, there are a number of regional contacts listed below who can assist.
+This Privacy Notice explains our information practices in relation to personal information.
+If you have any further queries, there are a number of contacts listed below who can assist.

 If you are a client of our Firm, you should read this Notice together with our terms of business.